 Teff is one of the smallest sized grains and a staple food in Ethiopia.
 Teff was initially exported to supply Ethiopians living abroad, but it has caught the interest of many other consumers in Europe.
 Its nutritional and gluten-free value make teff very suitable as an ingredient for the increasing demand in healthy bakery, cereal and snack products.

 Contents of this page

 - What makes Europe an interesting market for teff?

-- Which trends offer opportunities on the European market for teff?
+- What trends offer opportunities on the European market for teff?

-- Which requirements should teff comply with to be allowed on the European market?
+- What requirements should teff comply with to be allowed on the European market?

 - What are the requirement for niche markets?

 - What competition do you face on the European teff market?

 - Through what channels can you get teff on the European market?